Are you concerned with the speed of your WordPress artist blog?

-Why You Need to Uninstall Unused Plugins
+Why You Need To Uninstall Unused Plugins On Art Blogs

 Developing your dream WordPress website is often a trial and error process.

-Plugins and Site Speed
+Plugins And Site Speed

 Plugins that are not updated will open the door for hackers to hack your site.
 Safety issues are one of the reasons your plugins and themes will have updates.

-Any deactivated plugins you might have lingering around could produce safety issues because you might not get a notice to update the plugins which will make your site easier to be hacked.
+Any deactivated plugins you might have lingering around could produce safety issues because you might not get a notice to update the plugins, which will make your site easier to be hacked.

-Difference between Uninstall and Deactivate
+Difference Between Uninstall And Deactivate

-Just to clear things up, there is a difference between deactivation and uninstalling plugins.
+To clear things up, there is a difference between deactivation and uninstalling plugins.

 However, the file is still being stored on your site.

-How to Uninstall
+How To Uninstall WordPress Plugins

-It is very easy to uninstall a plugin.
+It is straightforward to uninstall a plugin.

-In your WordPress dashboard hover over the plugins links on the left-hand sidebar.
+In your WordPress dashboard, hover over the plugins links on the left-hand sidebar.